Part of Working in Harmony.

 - ‘Separate’ option [Available now!]
 Typing in the ‘Roman text’ format.
 This is a very simple and intuitive format which adds no jargon beyond that already involved in Roman numeral analysis.

-- See the example below to get the gist of how it works at a glance.
-The complete form of this analysis can be downloaded here.
+- See the examples at the end of this page to get the gist of how it works at a glance.
+The complete version of the Bach analysis can be downloaded here.

 - Scroll down for more advice on the formatting.